syncfusion-content/uwp-docs/uwp/Pivot-Chart/Relational/Serialization-and-Deserialization.md

 ---
 layout: post
-title: Serialization and Deserialization in UWP Pivot Chart control | Syncfusion
+title: Serialization and Deserialization in UWP Pivot Chart | Syncfusion®
-description: Learn here all about Serialization and Deserialization support in Syncfusion® UWP Pivot Chart (SfPivotChart) control and more.
+description: Serialization and deserialization in the UWP Pivot Chart enable saving and restoring chart state, configuration, and pivot data settings.
 platform: uwp
 control: SfPivotChart
 documentation: ug
 ---

-# Serialization and Deserialization in UWP Pivot Chart (SfPivotChart)
+# Serialization and Deserialization in UWP Pivot Chart

 This support allows you to serialize and deserialize the settings of SfPivotChart control using [DataContractSerializer](https://msdn.microsoft.com/en-in/library/system.runtime.serialization.datacontractserializer.aspx).